zeebe-io/zeebe-chaos/chaos-days/blog/2023-12-06-Job-Push-resiliency/index.md

 ### Expected

-We expect that even after a gateway restart we can retrieve a job (the stream should be recreated) and can complete our new instance.
+We expect that even after a gateway restart we can retrieve a job (the stream should be recreated) and complete our new instance.

 ### Actual

-We deployed the worker (with replica one), and configured it with a high polling interval `-Dapp.worker.pollingDelay=24h`.
+We deployed the worker (with a replica of one), and configured it with a high polling interval `-Dapp.worker.pollingDelay=24h`.

-To run any instances we need to deploy once a the benchmark process model
+To run any instances we need to deploy once the benchmark process model
 ```
 zbchaos deploy process
 Failed to retrieve SaaS CRD, fallback to self-managed mode. the server could not find the requested resource